• Recipes

 6. When the edges appear slightly set and you see bubbles across the top of the pancake, it's time to flip!

-I like to start out with just one or two test pancakes.
+I like to start with just one or two test pancakes.
 Then you can adjust the heat slightly based on how the first ones cook.
 But also try not to constantly change the heat throughout the cooking process.
-Dial it in, and keep it there.
+The idea is to dial it in and then hold steady.

-two blueberry pancakes cooking in a non-stick pan, showing bubbles.
+two blueberry pancakes cooking in a non-stick pan, showing bubbles on top.

-When the edges appear slightly set, and there are plenty of bubbles on top of the pancakes, it's time to flip.
+When the edges appear slightly set, and there are plenty of bubbles on top, the pancakes are ready to be flipped.

 Recipe FAQs